 CASTOR will accelerate competence supply, industrial innovation, development and management of trustworthy software intensive systems for critical functions.

-Train World-Class Graduate – This is one of the main objective of the research centre, as it combines all aspects that will have an impact on software research and industry: higher-education, novel research contributions and availability of expert manpower to build software systems and train the future software engineers.
+Train World-Class Graduates – This is one of the main objective of the research centre, as it combines all aspects that will have an impact on software research and industry: higher-education, novel research contributions and availability of expert manpower to build software systems and train the future software engineers.

 Perform Excellent Research – CASTOR is a centre that focuses on scientific research in the area of software technology.
 It aims at research excellence and leadership, with a clear focus on the lower technology readiness levels (TRL 1-4).